Shape-Aware Topological Representation for Pipeline Hyperbola Detection in GPR Data: Methodology

-Collecting and annotating real-world GPR data is labor-intensive and time-consuming, particularly in complex subsurface environments where buried utilities are difficult to access and label accurately.
-As a result, training YOLOv5 directly on large-scale field datasets is impractical.
-To address this limitation, we first pre-trained the model using a large set of synthetic GPR B-scan images generated with \emph{gprMax}.
-The data generation procedure is described in detail in Section~\ref{sec:numerical_data_generation}.
+Collecting and annotating real-world GPR data presents significant challenges, as subsurface environments are inherently complex and buried utilities are difficult to access for accurate ground-truth labeling.
+This labour-intensive annotation process makes training YOLOv5 directly on large-scale field datasets impractical.

-These simulated images are then processed through the TDA pipeline described in Section~\ref{sec:method_step1_tda}, where persistent $H_1$ generators (e.g., loops formed by hyperbolic reflections) are extracted and encoded into lifetime-weighted shape-aware representations.
-These enhanced representations, illustrated in step 1 of Figure~\ref{fig:total_process}, capture structural patterns such as curvature and persistence, which are crucial for learning shape-based features associated with buried objects.

-By training on this enriched synthetic data, the model can acquire generalized knowledge of subsurface patterns without requiring large annotated field datasets.
-However, simulated data alone cannot fully capture the complexity and variability of real-world environments.
-To mitigate this limitation, we adopt a Sim2Real strategy in which the pre-trained model is subsequently fine-tuned using a small set of annotated field scans.